-Building Gaim-Encryption on Windows
+Building Pidgin-Encryption on Windows

 Building this is a bit of a pain, especially if you haven't used Cygwin/MinGW before.
 If you'd prefer, check out the pre-built self-extracting installer.